Master of Laws: Definition

-To become a lawyer and practice law in most states and countries, a person must first obtain a law degree.
-While in most common law countries a Bachelor of Laws (LL.B.) is required, the U.S. generally require a professional doctorate, or Juris Doctor, to practice law.
+To become a lawyer and practice law in most jurisdictions, a person must first obtain a law degree.
+In most common law countries, a Bachelor of Laws (LL.B.) is required.
+In the United States, a bachelor's degree followed by the Juris Doctor (J.D.) [a graduate school degree], and passing an additional set of examinations (the Bar exam) is typically required to practice law.